- Program Code:6417

 The Public Relations – Corporate Communications program takes just two semesters to complete and is one of the most highly regarded Public Relations (PR) programs in Toronto.

-The courses in this Public Relation graduate certificate program, which is based at the Story Arts Centre campus, reflect the thinking that no two days in PR are alike.
-The industry experts who teach the courses ensure you:
+The courses in this Public Relations graduate certificate program, which is based at the Story Arts Centre campus, will reflect the thinking that no two days in PR are alike.
+The industry experts who teach the courses will ensure you:

 You'll want to consider this School of Communications, Media, Arts and Design program if you have previously completed post-secondary education, possess strong writing skills and have the ability to manage various projects at the same time.